Our Lady of Salambao: Legend

 The image—complete with a replica salambáw—is now housed in a wooden retablo (reredos) above the high altar of San Pascual Baylón Parish, together with statues of Saint Clare and Saint Paschal.
-A replica of the statue, in its own salambáw, is used for the annual procession on the third day of the Rites.
+A replica of the statue, in its own salambáw, is used for the annual procession on the final day of the Rites.

 Feast

 The feast of Our Lady of Salambáo is on 19 May, which is the last day of a triduum honouring the triad of saints.
 Spread across the triduum are the Rites, which constitute Masses and processions where devotees of both sexes joyfully dance the fandango in supplication for a child and of good livelihood and harvest.
 The celebrations are centered on the San Pascual Baylón Parish Church, also known as the National Shrine of Nuestra Señora de la Inmaculada Concepción de Salambáo in Barangay Pag-asa, Obando, Bulacan.